nginxinc/kubernetes-ingress/docs/content/installation/installation-with-helm.md

 ---
 title: Installation with Helm
-description: This document describes how to install the NGINX Ingress Controller in your Kubernetes cluster using [Helm](https://helm.sh/).
+description: This document describes how to install the NGINX Ingress Controller in your Kubernetes cluster using Helm.
 weight: 1900
 doctypes: [""]
 toc: true
 docs: "DOCS-602"
 ---

-This document describes how to install the NGINX Ingress Controller in your Kubernetes cluster using .

 ## Prerequisites